 You’ll also find a whole calendar of sporting events on offer for all ages and abilities during the 8-day adventure festival.

-The Quicksilver Reef Swim gives competitors a chance to swim in the sparkling waters off Green Island, while the Rainforest & Reef Mountain Bike Challenge sees riders race through the diverse terrain of Tropical North Queensland.
+In addition, the Quicksilver Reef Swim gives competitors a chance to swim in the sparkling waters off Green Island.

 Little ones can also join in on the tri fun with the McDonalds IRONKIDS Cairns Triathlon, but the highlight will hands-down be the Cairns Post Bright Night Run, where groups are invited to party your way to the finish line in a blaze of neon and glowing lights to raise funds for the Far North Queensland Hospital Foundation.